-What Does It Mean to File Documents With The Court?
+What Does It Mean to File Papers with the Court?

 Throughout this Handbook, you will find references to the act of "filing" papers.
-Filing your petition and other papers means getting those papers to the Clerk's Office.
+Filing your petition and other papers means getting those items to the Clerk's Office.
 After receiving your papers, the Clerk's Office will record your papers on the docket and send them to the judge assigned to your case.
 The Clerk's Office keeps track of everything that is filed in a case.